 Below, we have included some items to remember and tips for engaging in conversation if someone discloses information to you regarding discrimination, harassment or sexual harassment.

 - It is important to believe someone when they are telling you their story of harassment or violence.

 - Be open to hearing what that person has to say.
 It is helpful to simply sit and listen without offering advice or direction.

 - Ask how you can provide support to the individual.

-- Allow the individual to make his/her own decisions regarding the next steps.
+- Allow the individual to make their own decisions regarding the next steps.